kerns/commander-v/README.md

 ## Details

-**Commander V was a gifted and beloved ship captain who gave his life to take the form of an extension for Microsoft's Visual Studio Code** <sup>[1](#donotaskwhy)</sup>.
-He did this in exchange for the power of combining multiple files, together with an ASCII tree view of your project's directory structure, to your clipboard – giving greater structure and context for the files and folders you share.
+**Commander V was a gifted and beloved Ship Captain who gave his life to take the form of an extension for Microsoft's Visual Studio Code** <sup>[1](#donotaskwhy)</sup>.
+He did this in exchange for the power of combining multiple files, together with an ASCII tree view of your project's directory structure, to your clipboard – giving greater context to the files and folders you share.

-Sharing in this way improves productivity when pair programming with an AI, and is more likely to solve problems in a way that makes sense for the system as a whole – not just for a single function or system in isolation.
+Sharing the updated state of your code in this way improves productivity when pair programming with an AI.

+Because regularly reorienting your partner AI is more likely to solve problems in a way that makes sense for the system as a whole – not just for a single function or system in isolation.

-Regularly reorienting your partner AI in the updated state of your code can also help overcome limits on memory, and can reduce the drift toward hallucination that smaller, self-hosted models are known to experience when pressed at length.
+It can also help overcome limits on memory, and can reduce the drift toward hallucination that smaller, self-hosted AI models are known to experience when pushed hard.

 Watch...👇👀🍿